 - Flipping on Unlimited Updates means that your device will always sync photos on cellular data.

 To save your cellular data, disable both those options.

 You can also pause a single day’s upload in Photos > Moments.
 Just press Pause, which is near the upload status bar.

 While it’s a cloud-based platform, iCloud Photos still has a finite amount of storage.
 Basically, you can use the storage that you pay for.

 You automatically get 5 gigabytes of iCloud storage for free just for having an iCloud account.

 If you need a bit more space, you can buy it for a set monthly fee.
 For example, 50GB starts at 99 cents.
 You can choose up to 2TB of extra storage.

-Recently users that upgraded to macOS Mojave and had APFS Encryption turned on, found a weird error when working with their iCloud Photos.
+Recently users that upgraded to macOS Mojave or higher and had APFS Encryption turned on, found a weird error when working with their iCloud Photos.

 The error suggests that iCloud Photos is not compatible with APFS formatted volumes.
 If you find yourself with this error after upgrading to macOS Mojave, just restart your MacBook and this problem goes away.